harin-ramesh/core/README.md

 # Core
-Core is a Simple Python web framework that is built to get a better understanding of how web framework works.
+Core is a simple python web framework that is built to get a better understanding of how web framework works.

 # Requirements
 * Python (3.5, 3.6, 3.7)